COMP1005/COMP1005.github.io/episodes/prac11.md

 :::::::::::::::::::::::::::::::::::::: questions

-- Now you have some knowledge and skills in coding, what will it take to use that ina field of your choice?
+- Now you have some knowledge and skills in coding, what will it take to use that in a field of your choice?
-- Who can I talk to that's already in space scince, chemistry, engineering etc?
+- Who can I talk to that's already in space science, chemistry, engineering etc?
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives